Construction Business and Leadership (with management specialisms) - PgCert/PgDip/MSc - Video

 Students work is 100% coursework-based and includes written essays, presentations and problem-based/simulation exercises which are assessed on a continuous basis across the year.
 Assessment methods chosen at programme and module level will enable you to demonstrate your achievement of learning outcomes, and enable you to be marked against specified assessment criteria.
 Assessment will mainly focus on the learning outcomes.

-A wide and flexible repertoire of assessment methods are utilised to match and underpin the knowledge, understanding and skills required in the Programme.
+A wide and flexible repertoire of assessment methods is utilised to match and underpin the knowledge, understanding and skills required in the Programme.
 These include:

 • Investigative Reports